 In addition to role-specific qualifications (for example a boating license, zipline training, etc), most staff participate in week-long training that includes sessions ranging from ADHD to bible study preparation & delivery to Emergency First Aid.
 In order to protect the minors whom we serve, all staff of Lone Prairie Camp (paid and volunteer) need a current Criminal Record Check (CRC) with Vulnerable Sector Search (VVS) on file with the camp office before their start date.

 Lone Prairie Camp does our best to provide special accommodation for people with medical and/or religious dietary restrictions.
 Participants are responsible for contacting the camp office regarding such restrictions at least two weeks prior to their stay at camp.
 Cooks may request that specialty items (such as lactose free margarine, soy milk, or gluten free bread) are provided by the individuals who need such items.
+Remember, no nuts, so (for example) no almond milk.
 To address concerns regarding cross-contamination, our facility has a designated celiac toaster & cutting board and all utensils and cooking surfaces are sanitized prior to celiac sensitive food preparation.

 Lone Prairie Camp is not a nut-free facility, however use of nuts is very limited.
-Products containing peanut butter will only be available during older camps (ie. grade 7 and up) and only when no campers have indicated a severe allergy.
+Products containing peanuts (eg. peanut butter) will only be available during older camps (ie. grade 7 and up) and only when no campers have indicated a severe allergy.

 Lone Prairie Camp desires that each child has the opportunity to experience camp.
 We are therefore committed to accommodating medications and medical conditions if they can be handled with minimal risk to the individual, other participants & staff and it does not unreasonably tax our staff.
 Medical conditions will therefore be assessed on a case-by-case basis.
 Please note that given our rural setting, much of our property and many of our building are not wheelchair accessible.